Clear (The Walking Dead)

 "Clear" is the twelfth episode of the third season of the post-apocalyptic horror television series The Walking Dead, which originally aired on AMC in the United States on March 3, 2013.
 The episode was written by Scott M. Gimple and directed by Tricia Brock.
 In this episode, Rick Grimes (Andrew Lincoln), Carl Grimes (Chandler Riggs), and Michonne (Danai Gurira) go on a supply run to Rick's hometown, initially to his old police station, for more weapons for the upcoming battle against The Governor.

 This episode marks the return of Morgan Jones (Lennie James), who was last seen in the series pilot episode, "Days Gone Bye".

+Fear the Walking Dead's season 8 episode "King County" later brings Morgan back to King County, Georgia where the events of this episode took place and contains a number of narrative references to "Clear," including a more in-depth exploration of what happened to Morgan's family and his state of mind afterwards.